King-James-II/Class_and_Generic_Views_lab/README.md

 4. Access the application through the provided URLs.

 ## Additional Notes
-By examining the commented-out function-based views and comparing them to the built-in generic views, you were able to observe how class-based views streamline the development process by abstracting common tasks in super classes.
+By examining the commented-out function-based views and comparing them to the built-in generic views, I was able to observe how class-based views streamline the development process by abstracting common tasks in superclasses.
 This abstraction helps reduce the workload and simplifies the implementation of app features.